-Two arrested for decorating cakes with Malawian currency
+Two arrested for decorating cake with Malawian currency

-Police in Blantyre are keeping in custody two cake bakers identified as Tumpale Ghambi, 24, and Sibongire Kaira aged 25 on allegation that they decorated cakes using K500 bank notes amounting to K35,000.
+Police in Blantyre are keeping in custody two cake bakers identified as Tumpale Ghambi, 24, and Sibongire Kaira aged 25 on allegation that they decorated a cake using K500 bank notes amounting to K35,000.

-According to Blantyre Police Assistant Public Relations Officer Constable Ivy Mwalabu, the duo who are into cake baking business in Kanjedza on January 7, 2023 coated their cakes using Five hundred kwacha notes amounting K35,000 as decoration.
+According to Blantyre Police Assistant Public Relations Officer Constable Ivy Mwalabu, the duo who are into cake baking business, in Kanjedza on January 7, 2023, coated their cake using Five hundred kwacha notes amounting to K35,000 as decoration.

-They then posted the cakes on Facebook as a way of advertising their business.
+They then posted the cake on Facebook as a way of advertising their business.

 “Reserve bank of Malawi officials reported the matter to Blantyre Police Station after noticing the advert on social media and police launched manhunt for the two,” said Mwalabu.